Travel

 Doune Castle is located in Doune, Stirling.
 Apart from Outlander, the castle has also appeared in Monty Python and Game of Thrones.

-We were staying in Edinburgh so we caught a train to Stirling and then a bus to Doune.
-We had to walk about 5 minutes to get to the actual castle but it was worth it.
-We also got to see the streets of Doune and they were beautiful as well (These will be in another post).
-Seeing this beautiful castle in real life was a dream come true.
-It was also on my bucket list ever since I started watching the show.
+We were staying in Edinburgh, so we took a train to Stirling and then a bus to Doune.
+A five-minute walk led us to the castle, and it was absolutely worth it.
+The streets of Doune were just as beautiful (I'll share more in another post).
+Seeing the castle in person was a dream come true, especially since it's been on my bucket list since I started watching the show.

 (The Well seen in Outlander)